How to measure the optimality of word or gesture order with respect to the principle of swap distance minimization: Quadratic assignment problem

 Consider the matrix of flows $W = \{w_{ij}\}$ and the matrix of distances $D = \{d_{ij}\}$ \cite{Loiola2007a}. $w_{ij}$ is the flow between facilities $i$ and $j$ and $d_{ij}$ is the distance between locations $i$ and $j$. $\sigma$ is a permutation on $[1, N]$. $\sigma(i)$ is the location of facility $i$.
 Then the Quadratic Assignment Problem (QAP) \cite{Loiola2007a} can be defined as the following optimization problem

-where ${\cal S}$ is the set of all permutations functions on $[1, N]$.
-Equation \ref{eq:quadratic_assignment_problem_on_permutations} is one of the definitions of QAP when formulated by means of permutations \cite[Section 2.1.3]{Loiola2007a}.
-Equation \ref{eq:quadratic_assignment_problem_on_permutations} defines the most common version of QAP, that is known as Koopmans–Beckmann formulation \cite{Koopmans1957a}, shortly QAP-KB.
+where ${\cal S}$ is the set of all permutation functions on $[1, N]$. \Cref{eq:quadratic_assignment_problem_on_permutations} is one of the definitions of QAP when formulated by means of permutations \cite[Section 2.1.3]{Loiola2007a}. \Cref{eq:quadratic_assignment_problem_on_permutations} defines the most common version of QAP, that is known as Koopmans–Beckmann formulation \cite{Koopmans1957a}, shortly QAP-KB.
 That formulation of QAP should not be confused with alternative definitions of QAP \cite{Wang2021a}.

 A class of QAP-KB problems is obtained when $d_{ij}$ stands for the distance between vertices $i$ and $j$ in a graph $G$ \cite{Alvarez2007a}.
 We refer to it as QAP-KB-G.